 Emotional abuse can have several long- and short-term effects.
-These might be physical, such as racing heart and tremors, psychological, such as anxiety and guilt, or both.
+These might be physical, psychological, or both.

 Keep reading for more information on the different types of emotional abuse, its short- and long-term effects, and tips for healing and recovery.
 This article also discusses how to seek help.

 A person may face emotional abuse from several different people throughout their life.

 Emotional abuse has numerous potential sources.
 These include:

 The sections below cover these sources of emotional abuse in more detail.

 Parental emotional abuse